Normalization for planar string diagrams and a quadratic equivalence algorithm: Monoidal categories and string diagrams

 For $k = n$, by definition of $D_{R,n}$ we have $D_{R,n}.H(n) + D_{R,n}.I(n) = D.H(n+1) + D.I(n+1)$.
 As $D$ admits a right exchange at height $n$, this is bounded by $D.H(n)$, so a fortiori $D.W(n)$.

 For $k = n+1$, $D_{R,n}.H(n+1) + D_{R,n}.I(n+1) = D.H(n) + D.O(n+1) - D.I(n+1) + D.I(n)$.
 By validity of $D$, this is bounded by $D.W(n) + D.O(n+1) - D.I(n+1) = D_{R,n}.W(n+1)$. \end{proof}

-With respect to our data structure described here, it is clear that the following operations can be performed in constant time, since they involve computing fixed formulae over the natural numbers, and testing a fixed number of inequalities: \begin{itemize} \item checking whether a left or right exchange is admissible at a given height; \item given an admissible left or right exchange, computing the rewritten diagram in place. \end{itemize} Furthermore, the memory space needed to represent a diagram is linear in the sum of the number of edges and vertices.
-We will use these observations as building blocks for our complexity arguments in the main paper.
+It is a consequence of Theorem~\ref{thm:joyal-street} that right and left exchanges preserve the meaning of the diagram.
+With respect to our data structure described here, it is clear that the following operations can be performed in constant time, since they involve computing fixed formulae over the natural numbers, and testing a fixed number of inequalities: \begin{itemize} \item checking whether a left or right exchange is admissible at a given height; \item given an admissible left or right exchange, computing the rewritten diagram in place. \end{itemize} Furthermore, the memory space needed to represent a diagram is linear in the number of vertices.
+We will use these observations as building blocks for our complexity arguments in the main part of the paper.

-As indicated in the Figure~\ref{fig:rightleftexchange}, we write $\Rarrow$ and $\Larrow$ for the relations on diagrams given by a single right exchange and left exchange respectively.
+As indicated in Figure~\ref{fig:rightleftexchange}, we write $\Rarrow$ and $\Larrow$ for the relations on diagrams given by a single right exchange and left exchange respectively.
 We illustrate some interesting cases of these exchange moves.
 In degenerate cases where $u$ and $v$ have no inputs or outputs, it can be possible to apply two right exchanges in sequence to the same pair of vertices:

 Furthermore, if there are no edges at all, then right exchanges can be applied indefinitely, which corresponds to the Eckmann-Hilton argument shown in Section~\ref{sec:string-diagrams}.